ciresdem/presentation-agu2025/index.md

 waffles -R-90.1/-90/29.9/30 -E.111111111s -Pepsg:4269+5703 -Amixed -Onola -Mcudem -w -m CRM.datalist
 ```

-If you want to visualize that DEM, use CUDEM's "perspecto" module to create a color-coded hillshade:
+If you want to visualize that DEM, use CUDEM's "perspecto" hillshade module to create a color-coded hillshade (as with our other cli tools "perspecto --help" will give a brief description of its options):

 ```bash
 perspecto -M hillshade nola.tif